Football is money

 At its core, alignment starts with a simple realization:

+This is a daily practice, not a philosophy.
 Each day, we focus on one small aspect of alignment — thoughts, emotional responses, body awareness, habits, and intentional choice.
-The practices are simple, grounded, and designed to fit into real life.
+The practices are simple, grounded, and designed to fit into real life, much like how football money can shape the dynamics of a team.
+No doctrines.
+No pressure.
+No need to believe anything.
+Just daily observation, reflection, and presence.
+Join us to discover some new titles, revisit old favorites, and perhaps find out how Terry's money can influence your journey!

 What This Is Not!!